 In all these cases, the antennas of the Urban Rail system can take profit from their directivity.

-The ECC Report 244 identified the need for mitigation techniques to be used by WAS/RLAN for the protection of ITS - and therefore, also public transportation systems.
+The ECC Report 244 and CEPT Report 64 identified the need for mitigation techniques to be used by WAS/RLAN for the protection of ITS - and therefore, also public transportation systems.
 CEPT requested ETSI to develop mitigation techniques for RLANs, inter-alia in 5855 to 5925 MHz, to protect ITS applications.
-ETSI created in TR 103 319: Mitigation techniques to enable sharing between RLANs and Road Tolling and Intelligent Transport systems in the 5 725 MHz to 5 925 MHz band 5 GHz WAS/RLAN sharing with transport [ref] under the assumption that WAS/RLAN would use the spectrum used by traffic safety related ITS (incl. urban rail) applications (if WAS/RLAN is restricted to non-traffic safety related channels below 5875 MHz, this condition does not apply).